stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 # TODOs
 - Add documentation!
-- Add spell cooldowns and a way to handle them
 - Add some kind of armor item type (Head, etc)
 - Add a stat of your choice to the game.
 - Add different kinds of damage